 Beginning in MY 2021, for reporting in 2022, health plans that submit HEDIS measure rates to NCQA must contract directly with NCQA to certify their measure logic or use an NCQA-Certified vendor.
 Health plans and provider organizations that submit measure rates for the AMP program must contract directly with NCQA or use an NCQA-Certified vendor to certify their measure logic.

 - HEDIS Health Plan Certification.
 Certifies unadjusted HEDIS health plan measures.
 Vendors must be certified for all certifiable measures they report to NCQA.
 Entities that do not submit HEDIS data to NCQA, but use HEDIS measures and specifications in a commercial product or service, must be certified for all measures used.
 Organizations that earn Health Plan Certification also receive credit for HEDIS Allowable Adjustments Certification at no additional cost.

 - HEDIS Allowable Adjustments Certification.
 Organizations that do not calculate HEDIS measures using health plan attribution (continuous enrollment) are eligible for this certification.
+NCQA does not certify every permutation of the Rules for Allowable Adjustments for each measure.
+Organizations must verify the accuracy of their adjustments.
+NCQA disclaims any liability for measure adjustment, which is at organizations’ own risk.
 Entities that do not submit HEDIS measure rates to NCQA, but use HEDIS measures and specifications in a commercial product or service, must be certified on all measures used.

 - NCQA’s AMP Certification.
 Certifies IHA AMP measures.
 Vendors that submit AMP measure rates to IHA must be certified for all certifiable measures being reported to IHA.